 The New Zealand Psychological Society believes that children, as our most vulnerable members of society need to be protected.
 The Society does not believe that hitting and hurting children makes for better parenting nor does it strengthen the family or protect New Zealand Society.
 There is considerable research which points to the harmful effects of corporal punishment on children.

-The Society supported the repeal of Section 59 of the Crimes Act and notes that the law does not sanction employers hitting and hurting employees or spouses hitting and hurting each other.
-The Society believes that the Child Discipline Act 2007 should be renamed the "Child Protection Act" to ensure that the purpose of the Act is clear in its intent.
+The Society supported the amendment of Section 59 of the Crimes Act and notes that the law does not sanction employers hitting and hurting employees or spouses hitting and hurting each other.

 The Society considers that reducing the level of violence in New Zealand is a high priority social policy issue.
 All violence and abuse whether it be physical, emotional, sexual and/or other forms, need to be addressed by a range of policy, economic and funding initiatives.
 These include the following

 - Ensuring that legislation protects the most vulnerable members of New Zealand Society

 - Reducing poverty and levels of income disparity leading to hardship

 - Ensuring access to psychological and other health and welfare services across all sectors of society